-The Certified Usability Tester Foundational Level (CTFL)-UT is a new foundation level software tester certification.
+What is usability testing?
 Usability testing refers to evaluating software by testing it with representative users.
 Typically users will attempt to complete typical tasks while observers watch, listen and takes notes.
-The goal is to identify any usability problems, collect data and determine the users’s satisfaction with the product.
+The goal is to identify any usability problems, collect data and determine the users’ satisfaction with the product.

 While not required, the ISTQB Certified Tester Foundation Level (ISTQB CTFL) core certification is recommended.

 As with all testing certifications, be certain to register for your exam only through ASTQB (this site) so you appear in the official list of U.S. Certified Testers.